anyone-can-cook/rclass1/syllabus/rclass1_syllabus.md

 -->

+- For students working in a problem set group, one submission from each problem set group will be chosen at random.
+The grade on that problem set submission will be the grade for all members of the group.
+    - For up to two questions, you may ask TAs to regrade an answer that you feel you answered correctly that the graded submission did not answer correctly
+    - If a member of a problem set group has not submitted the problem set by the time the TAs conduct grading, that submission will be grades separately once it is submitted
+- Students who are not part of a problem set group will have their problem sets graded individually.
+- Weekly required participation on github will be part of your problem set grade
 - The lowest problem-set grade will be dropped from the calculation of your final grade.
 - Policy on late assignments
   - Problem sets submitted after 11:59PM on Friday will lose one percentage point (e.g., max grade becomes 99% instead of 100%)